willwangcc/knowledge/cornerstone/18-interview/behavioral-interview.md

 	* **Task**: Tell what led to the situation or task?
 	* **Action Taken**: Discuss what you did and who was involved?
 	* **Results or Outcome**: Communicate the outcome?
 How you measured the results?

+- Mention **"STAR"** key words to help your interviwer **follow** your topic:
+	- The situation is...
+	- Our task is ...
+	- Actions we took ...
+	- Results we got ...

 ## More